Can my U.S. Citizen child sponsor me for a green card?

 A lot of people will say, "Well, Jim, I want my child to go to school.
 Can I get a visa to just attend school with them or to move?"

 I remember that there's a school for the deaf here in the United States, in St. Louis, actually, where we are.
-And we had a client whose son was attending Central Institute for the Deaf.
-And they wanted to know if they could get a visa to be here and take care of the kid while he was going to the deaf school, and that didn't work.
+We had a client whose son was attending Central Institute for the Deaf.
+They wanted to know if they could get a visa to be here and take care of the kid while he was going to the deaf school, and that didn't work.

 The fact that the child was born in the United States doesn't give the parents the right to stay.
 And so that's true if they want to come to get medical treatment or schooling, or even just live their life here.